lavanet/docs/docs/chains/filecoin-chain/filecoin-node.md

 ```

 ### Compile Lotus
-Finalize the install by inputting `sudo make install` in the terminal.
+Finalize the installation by inputting `sudo make install` in the terminal.
 You can run `lotus --version` to ensure that this process completed successfully.

 :::tip